Remote Patient Monitoring Solutions – 7 Strategies to Adoption

 7) Make Remote Patient Monitoring Part of the Healthcare System

-With the shift towards value-based care, healthcare providers benefit from remote patient monitoring solutions with improved patient outcomes and reduced healthcare costs.
-For instance, RPM enhances patient outcomes by enabling early detection of health concerns and fostering timely interventions.
-Furthermore, RPM is particularly effective in chronic care management of diseases like diabetes, heart disease, and COPD
+With the shift towards value-based care, remote patient monitoring solutions help to close care gaps, improve patient outcomes and reduce healthcare costs.
+For instance, RPM enables early detection of health concerns and timely interventions.

-In addition, the recent ACCC’s Digital Innovations in Cancer Care survey highlights the growth of digital health and telemedicine in cancer care.
+ACCC’s Digital Innovations in Cancer Care survey highlights the growth of digital health and telemedicine in cancer care.
 The survey addresses improving patient outcomes and enabling more informed healthcare provider choices.
-With technology continually shaping the healthcare domain, the incorporation of RPM holds the promise of fundamentally reshaping cancer care practices for the benefit of patients and providers alike.
+With technology continually shaping the healthcare domain, RPM is reshaping cancer care for the benefit of patients and providers alike.

 Encouraging the Adoption of Remote Patient Monitoring Solutions